majate/exjobb-mfa-root/README.md

 # Exjobb MFA - Root config
 This is the root configuration for a [single-spa](https://single-spa.js.org/) micro frontend application developed for a degree project at KTH.

-Each micro frontends used by this application has its own repo (this repo only contains the root configuration).
+Each micro frontend used by this application has its own repo (this repo only contains the root configuration).
 If you want to run the entire application, you need to install/build/run all of the micro frontends, besides the root configuration.

 The code for the micro frontends can be found here:
 - [The header micro frontend](https://github.com/majate/exjobb-mfa-header)